 The cost of replacing a refrigerator that is punctured during defrosting will be charged to your account.
 Please do not use sharp instruments when defrosting your freezer.
 This could cause permanent damage to the refrigerator.

 WINDOW GUARDS FOR CHILDREN

 Your building is treated by an exterminating company at least once a month.
 A notice is posted in your building before the scheduled treatment date to allow you to sign up and request extermination in your apartment.
 If you do not sign this notice, the exterminator will not treat your apartment.
 We encourage all tenants to have their apartments treated at least every other month.
-If the exterminator has been treating your apartment and you continue to have problems or if you have a special request, please contact your Superintendent or Director of Residential Services.
+If the exterminator has been treating your apartment and you continue to have problems or if you have a special request, please contact your superintendent or the Director of Residential Services for your building.

 Bed bug infestations have been steadily increasing in New York City once again, and infestations can occur in any type of apartment.
 If you think you may have bed bugs in your housing it is very important that you contact your building personnel immediately.

 Columbia University is committed to addressing infestations quickly and effectively, and takes these matters very seriously.
 The University investigates every report it receives about suspected bed bugs and has successfully treated all problems that have been identified by the pest control specialists that we use.
 While the percentage of University Apartment Housing units that have been affected by bed bugs in the past year is less than 0.1% , we would like to provide you with further information about how you and Columbia can work together to prevent bed bugs and eliminate them if they are found.

 Below are suggestions that may help to avoid bringing bed bugs into an apartment:

 1. Do NOT pick up any used furniture off the street, even if it appears to be in good condition.